salmon11062006/salmon11062006/README.md

 ## Hi there 👋
+- I'm currently learning as a student in BINUS International
+- I'm currently learning how to code in Python, HTML, and CSS
+- Fun fact: I love cats
 <!--
 **salmon11062006/salmon11062006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.